pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 With a clear purpose, people can make judgement calls about what's best for the group.

 Your Loomio group page has a space for a short purpose statement right under the group's name.
-If you know the purpose, update this field so that everyone can see it when they visit the group.
+Update this field so that everyone is reminded of it when they visit the group.

-If you have not discussed purpose with your group, then we highly recommend that one of your first Loomio discussions be about what you want to achieve together.
+If you're unsure, start a discussion with your group about what you want to achieve together.

 ## Upload your profile photo 👩🏽